xandergos/terrain-diffusion/README.md

 ### TIFF export

 Generate a high-resolution elevation GeoTIFF from a folder of conditioning TIFFs. **Use the directory produced by [Azgaar to TIFF](#azgaar-to-tiff)** as `tiff_dir` (same filenames; see below).
-The tool adds edge padding so the model has smooth context, then writes only the unpadded region.
+The tool treats the input as the "coarse map" and lets Terrain Diffusion refine it, increasing resolution 256x.
 Use `--snr` to set refinement strength: 5 comma-separated values, one for each input.
 I found `0.2,0.2,1.0,0.2,1.0` to work well for Azgaar.

 Expected files in the folder (missing files fall back to Perlin noise; at least one is required):